Sample Changer Manual

 3) Make sure the SC PC is running.
 If not, start it up (as for a normal Windows PC) and log in (opidxx/tonicxx).

-4) Start the SC device server and GUI and lock the latter.
+4) Start the SC GUI and lock the latter.

 The Sample Changer Touch Screen